Nik7378/Django_Jobportal/README.md

-# Job Applcation Portal
+# Job Application Portal

-Designed and developed Job  Applcation Portal using Python, Django Framework, Bootstrap and MySQL as part of a Web Application.
+Designed and developed Job  Application Portal using Python, Django Framework, Bootstrap and MySQL as part of a Web Application.
 Created functionalities for Admin roles.

 ## Functionalities
 ```